 A series of workshops is offered each semester by Undergraduate Production.
 The workshops are presented by UP staff, guest artists, and experienced undergraduate students.
 Topics vary by semester, and always include required training for specific roles.
 All of these workshops are open to any student interested in participating.
 Up-to-date schedule information can be found here.

-Theater Tech Boot Camp – This program introduces basic skills required of all students involved in Yale theater activities including ladder and scaffold use, lighting, soft goods, knots, basic assembly, and general theater safety.
+UPstart – This program introduces basic skills required of all students involved in Yale theater activities including ladder and scaffold use, lighting, soft goods, knots, basic assembly, and general theater safety.
 This workshop is a prerequisite for any production work.
 (Offered fall and spring)

 Introduction to Lighting Design - This workshop goes beyond the basic introduction to lighting that is provided in Tech Boot Camp.
 Learn how to develop and hang a lighting plot, how to prepare the lighting console, and how to create and execute lighting cues.
 This workshop is recommended for any first-time lighting designer.
 (Fall)